 The CAPSULaser attaches to a standard surgical microscope, so its maker says it’s easily transportable and its use doesn’t require moving the patient to another location for the capsulotomy.

 The Zepto (Mynosys Cellular Devices; Fremont, Calif.) uses a method called “precision pulse capsulotomy.”
 The non-laser device consists of a console with a disposable handpiece equipped with a flexible nitinol ring designed to cut a capsulotomy cap about 5.2 mm in diameter.
 The ring folds to enter incisions as small as 2.2 to 2.4 mm, then springs back into shape.
-A suction cup placed over the capsular membrane pulls it gently towards the ring, which cuts a cap in 3.69 seconds with minimal disruption to the zonules.
+A suction cup placed over the capsular membrane pulls it gently towards the ring, which cuts a cap in four milliseconds with minimal disruption to the zonules.
 The user then discards the disposable cutting element on the tip of the handpiece, along with the removed capsular membrane slice.